Sage Pumpkin Hummus

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-• Fresh sage—you’re going to need a lot of this to give us the best sage flavor!
+• Fresh sage — you’re going to need a lot of these fresh herbs to give us the best sage flavor!

 Close up of a bowl of the Sage Pumpkin Hummus, from the side